Shewiiii/Ugoku-bot/README.md

 - Download songs, albums or playlists from Deezer (with a Deezer or Spotify link).
 - Play songs in vc, with the **best possible audio quality**.
   - Bypasses the channel's audio bitrate.
-  - Audio taken from lossless files, then converted to Opus 510kbps.
+  - Audio taken from lossless files, then converted to Opus 510kbps if Deezer is the source.
+  - Audio taken from OGG 320kbps stream, then converted to Opus 510kbps if Spotify is the source.
 - Play songs/videos in vc from Youtube, with standard audio quality.
 - Set default file format/bitrate (Available: FLAC, MP3 320 or MP3 128).
 - Chat (using GPT-4o)